R for Biologists course

 Converting from wide to long format

-We will first convert the data from wide format into long format to make it easier to work with and plot with the ggplot package.
+We will first convert the data from wide format into long format to make it easier to work with and so that we can plot the data with the ggplot package.

 Instead of multiple columns with counts for each sample, we just want one column containing all the expression values, as shown below: